 But I think it’s worthwhile to walk across Peng Lei Road to take in a different view of Peng Chau and the surrounding area.
 Plus, you will see a lot of locals fishing here.

-Peng Yu Path or Peng Yu Footpath is an easy trail lining the north end of the island.
-The path later becomes Peng Yu Walking Path which crisscrosses through Peng Chau Island and eventually takes you up to the highest point, Finger Hill.
+Peng Yu Path or Peng Yu Footpath is an easy trail lining the perimeter of the north part of the island.
+The path later becomes Peng Chau Family Walk which crisscrosses through Peng Chau and eventually takes you up to the highest point, Finger Hill.
 More on that later.

 Visit three secluded Peng Chau beaches